veltzer/demos-devops-terraform/exercises/intermediate/06/exercise.md

 ```

 We have some input variables, they get passed in to the template, and rendered accordingly to produce a string.
 In most cases, this sort of thing is used for resources like `aws_instance` and it's [user_data argument](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/instance#user_data).
-So, you can render templated-muti-string-content for other things to ingest.
+So, you can render templated-multi-string-content for other things to ingest.

 Let's look at it as as standard terraform output nonetheless...